 And for good reason.

-This delightful region of Italy, with its stunning coastline, cute little towns and villages and oh so very Italian way-of-life has everything one would hope to find - whether it's your first time in the country or sixth.
+This delightful southern region of Italy, with its stunning coastline, cute little towns and villages, delightful countryside, and oh so very Italian way-of-life has everything one would hope to find whether it's your first time in the country or sixth.

 As with every holiday however, knowing a little more about what to expect (and some insider tips from people that have already been) can be the difference between a good trip and a great trip.
 So, that's where this post comes in.

-Keep on reading to discover 17 really useful things to know before visiting Puglia.
+Keep on reading to discover 17 really useful things to know before visiting Puglia - and lots of advice to help you plan your own holiday in a glorious part of Italy.

 The food, although delicious, is pretty standard throughout